Open Faculty Positions in Radiology

 Please reach out to Stanford Radiology Faculty Affairs with any questions at radfacultyaffairs@stanford.edu.

-The Department of Radiology at Stanford School of Medicine is searching for a Division Chief of Musculoskeletal Imaging.
-This full-time faculty appointment will be in the University Medical Line, University Tenure Line or Clinician Educator Line at the Associate or Full Professor level.
-The major criteria for appointment for faculty in the University Medical Line shall be excellence in the overall mix of clinical care, clinical teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
-The predominant criterion for appointment in the University Tenure Line is a major commitment to research and teaching.
-The major criterion for appointment as Clinician Educators is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
-Academic rank and line will be determined by the qualifications and experience of the successful candidate.
+The Department of Radiology at Stanford University School of Medicine is searching for a full-time radiologist with expertise in Musculoskeletal Imaging.
+This academic appointment is open rank in the Clinician Educator Line.
+The major criteria for appointment in the Clinician Educator Line is excellence in the overall mix of clinical care and clinical teaching appropriate to the programmatic need the individual is expected to fulfill.
+Academic rank will be determined by the qualifications and experience of the successful candidate.

 The Stanford Musculoskeletal service is a busy, thriving division in the Department of Radiology, serving Stanford Hospital and Clinics.
-Clinical MSK activities are shared between Stanford Hospital and the Stanford Medicine Outpatient Center in Redwood City, which is growing and currently has eleven diagnostic x-ray rooms, three 3T MRI scanners, two multidetector CT scanners, two radiography and fluoroscopy procedure rooms, and a dedicated MSK ultrasound room.
+Clinical MSK activities are shared between Stanford Health Care hospitals and outpatient centers.
 Co-located with orthopedic surgery and other specialists, MSK radiologists practice in this beautifully appointed facility staffed with highly talented and committed staff.
 Recent enhancements to the clinical service include improved methods for MRI in patients with metallic implants and MR neurography.
-We provide all MSK imaging and image-guided therapeutic procedures to Stanford Athletics as well as other local professional and collegiate athletic teams.
-Stanford Health Care provides leading edge imaging and imaging guided therapy to patients across the Bay Area, Including PET/MRI and top of the line scanners from major vendors, including over 30 clinical and research MRIs across our fleet.
-There are ample opportunities for partnership with VA Palo Alto Health Care System, Stanford Children's Health, and multiple research and clinical divisions within the department.
+We provide MSK imaging and image-guided therapeutic procedures to Stanford Athletics as well as other local professional and collegiate athletes.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.